TheLeopard65

 • The jeremy.combs user was found to be a member of the THIRD-LINE TECHNICIANS group.

-• The tester then used getTGT script from impacket to got a TGT as jeremy.combs user.
+• I then used getTGT script from impacket to get a TGT as jeremy.combs user.

-• Subsequenly, the tester then used the TGT ticket to get an evil-winrm shell as the user.
+• Subsequently, I then used the TGT ticket to get an Evil-WinRM shell as the user.

 ┌──(kali@kali)-[~/HTB/Voleur]